caitlincjohnson/data-engineering/README.md

-# data-engineering
+# Data Engineering
-Catch-all repository for code snippets, projects, and all things relating to data engineering.
+This is my catch-all repository for code snippets, projects, and all things relating to data engineering.

 This repository leverages pre-commit as an attempt to improve readabilty of the code.
 To get started with this, after cloning the respository, execute the following command: